yopgaming/SIT.Core/README.md

 - aki-core
 - Aki.Common
 - Aki.Reflection
-- 50/50 on Client mods (depends on how well written their reflection patterns are)
+- 50/50 on SPT-AKI Client mods.
+This is dependant on how well written the patches are.
+If they directly target GCLASSXXX or PUBLIC/PRIVATE then they will likely fail.

 ### Why don't you use Aki Module DLLs?
 SPT-Aki DLLs are written specifically for their own Deobfuscation technique and my own technique is not working well with Aki Modules at this moment in time.